French Army in World War I: Commanders-in-Chief

 The Chief of the General Staff and Commander-in-Chief at the time was Joseph Joffre, a former engineer officer who had served in West Africa.
 He was appointed in 1911 during the Agadir Crisis.
 He played a significant role in the development and subsequent failure of France's mobilisation and deployment plan against Germany, Plan XVII.
 While earning praise for his role in slowing the German advance, especially in the decisive Battle of the Marne, his refusal to accept negative news in the later months caused numerous strategic errors, leading to the loss of as many as 300 000 men in the opening months of the war.
 By 1915, confidence in Joffre was quickly dropping, however he was appointed generalissimo on 2 December.
 Following the heavy losses at the Battle of Verdun and the Somme, and the defeat of Romania, Joffre was replaced by Robert Nivelle and effectively relieved of his duties on 12 December 1916.
 Due to his popularity, it was not presented to the public as a dismissal and he became the first Marshal under the Third Republic.

-Robert Nivelle, who began the war as a regimental colonel, was appointed Commander-in-Chief in December, 1916, following Joffre's fall from grace.
+Robert Nivelle, who began the war as a regimental colonel, was appointed Commander-in-Chief in December 1916, following Joffre's fall from grace.
 The decision to promote Nivelle was due to several factors, including his identity as a Protestant, his battlefield successes at Verdun, his ability to speak fluent English and his belief in his ability to break the deadlock.
 Having previously served in an artillery regiment, he championed the creeping barrage as a key to French success.
-In 1917, he and Douglas Haig, commander of British Expeditionary Force, drew up plans for an offensive, known as the Nivelle offensive.
+In 1917, he and Douglas Haig, commander of the British Expeditionary Force, drew up plans for an offensive, known as the Nivelle offensive.
 The main part of the offensive, the Second Battle of the Aisne, was largely unsuccessful, extremely costly in terms of manpower and led directly to the 1917 French Army mutinies.
 As a result of his failures, Nivelle was urged to resign.
 On 15 May 1917, Philippe Pétain was appointed to replace him, though Nivelle refused to leave until 19 May.